 The Future of the Complex

 We’re currently working together with the community to talk about the future use of the Campbell site.
-It’s important for us to continue to commit to provide clean and affordable in Michigan, so our plans of the site will incorporate our mission.
+It’s important for us to continue to commit to provide clean and affordable energy in Michigan, so our plans of the site will incorporate our mission.
 This includes making sure we meet Michigan’s energy needs in the future.

 We plan to support the employees and communities affected by complex’s retirement by finding new roles for those who want to stay, helping local leaders pursue new economic futures and fulfilling our environmental responsibilities at the site.